 Saturday, March 21, 2020, 4:00 p.m.
 ET

 Epicenter, Welcome To Rockville, and Sonic Temple have all been canceled for 2020 by Danny Wimmer Presents.
 The three large hard rock and heavy metal festivals were scheduled for the first three weekends of May.
 Epicenter was slated for May 1st–3rd in Marston, NC; Welcome To Rockville in Daytona Beach, FL (May 8th–10th); and Sonic Temple in Columbus, OH (May 15th–17th).
-That same production company also puts on Louder Than Life in Louisville, KY (9/18–20) and Aftershock in Sacramento, CA (10/9–11).
-As of today, both of those festivals are still scheduled to occur.
+That same production company also puts on Louder Than Life in Louisville, KY (9/18–20), Aftershock in Sacramento, CA (10/9–11), and Bourbon and Beyond in Louisville, KY (9/25–27).
+As of today, each of those festivals are still scheduled to occur.
 DWM has even given fans with tickets to any of the canceled festivals the option to redeem their passes for entry at either Louder Than Life or Aftershock.
 Otherwise, tickets for the canceled festivals will be honored with refunds or admission to next year’s event.

 The cancellation of these three large festivals in the first half of May shows the line in the sand being pushed further back toward the beginning of summer.
 While they may not be the latest festivals to be canceled in terms of dates (which goes to Glastonbury which was scheduled for June 24th–28th), it joins a growing number of May events that are beginning to be canceled.